citizennet/purescript-ocelot/css/readme.md

 The next step is to convert the prepared SVG's to a font.
 At the time of this writing, [Fontello][] is a free online tool that's well suited for this task.

-1. Drag and drop your SVG's into the web app.
+1. Drag and drop your SVG's into the [Fontello][] web app.
-    - N.b. you'll want to upload all SVG fonts, not just the new ones, because the generated font will need to contain all icons.
-You'll notice the current `src/icons.css` contains two different `@font-face` definitions, because the original SVG's for the first set of icons were lost.
-We've introduced the `svg` directory so that we don't lose the source SVG's going forward.
+    - N.B.
+You'll want to upload all SVG fonts, not just the new ones, because the generated font will need to contain all icons.
+You'll notice the current `css/src/icons.css` contains two different `@font-face` definitions, because the original SVG's for the first set of icons were lost.
+We've introduced the `css/svg` directory so that we don't lose the source SVG's going forward.
 1. Select all the custom icons.
 1. Select the "Customize Codes" tab.
-1. For any pre-existing icons, make sure the code matches the `content` property for that icon in `src/icons.css`.
+1. For any pre-existing icons, make sure the code matches the `content` property for that icon in `css/src/icons.css`.
 1. Press "Download webfont" to download the generated files.
 1. Unpack the downloaded zip and find the `css/fontello-embedded.css` file.
-1. Replace the `src` for the `@font-face` in `src/icons.css` with the `src` for `@font-face` in the generated CSS.
+1. Replace the `src` for the `@font-face` in `css/src/icons.css` with the `src` for `@font-face` in the generated CSS.
-1. Add any new icon declarations to `src/icons.css`.
+1. Add any new icon declarations to `css/src/icons.css`.
 You can get the correct `content` code from either the bottom of the generated CSS, or from the "Customize Codes" tab in [Fontello].

 ### 3. Add icon blocks